Birth choices and advice

 - are more physically able to do everyday tasks like driving soon after birth.

 Babies born via vaginal birth are less likely to need time in the special care nursery.
-Some studies have shown that babies born vaginally tend to develop stronger immune systems and are less likely to have allergies than babies born by caesarean.
+Babies born vaginally tend to develop stronger immune systems and are less likely to have allergies than babies born by caesarean.
 This is thought to be because of hormones released during vaginal birth, and the important bacteria babies get through vaginal birth.

 Possible disadvantages of vaginal birth